amine-lr/libft/README.md

-*This project was created as part of the 42 curriculum by amine-lr*
+*This project was created as part of the 42 curriculum by molariou*

 📚 Libft: